-- The user's table must have a BLOB (long varchar/long varbinary) data type. - Users cannot set the field with BLOB type in the COBOL FD. - Users can only call the DCI_BLOB_PUT command before a WRITE or REWRITE command. - If user does not call DCI_BLOB_PUT before a WRITE statement, the default value will be inserted in the blob column. - If user does not call DCI_BLOB_PUT before REWRITE statement, the blob column will not be updated.
+- The user's table must have a BLOB (long varchar/long varbinary) data type. - Users cannot set the field with BLOB type in the COBOL FD. - Users can only call the DCI_BLOB_PUT command before a WRITE or REWRITE command. - If users do not call DCI_BLOB_PUT before a WRITE statement, the default value will be inserted in the blob column. - If users do not call DCI_BLOB_PUT before REWRITE statement, the blob column will not be updated. - Example